New York City

 United Nations

-The Headquarters of the World Organization is located on an 18-acre site on the East side of Manhattan.
-Each building was designed and decorated by celebrated architects and artisans.
+The headquarters of the World Organization is located on an 18-acre site on the East side of Manhattan.
+Visitors explore historic chambers, learn how global decisions are made, and view exhibits that highlight the UN’s peacekeeping, humanitarian, and sustainability efforts.

 9/11 Memorial & Museum